 - The farm must consist of 50 or more acres.

 If you have any questions, call Brant Bigger at 218-234-6906 or the Becker County Extension Office.
 Entry forms are available at the Becker County Extension Office.
-Deadline for entries in one week prior to fair.
+The deadline for entries is one week prior to the fair.

 OUTSTANDING SENIOR CITIZEN:

 Recognition of the 2020 Outstanding Senior Citizens will be held Thursday, under the Big Tent.
 Please come and help us recognize these outstanding members of our community.

 Awards for Fair Builder of the Past & Present will be presented Saturday evening under the tent.
 Each year the Becker County Fair recognizes a business, family, or individual who has made a significant contribution to the Becker County Fair.
 Current board members are not eligible for this award.
 You can nominate a business, family, or individual for this award by contacting a fair board member or the fair office.